 Collaborative Infrastructure and Research Development: Provides venues for sharing research through seminars and working groups.
 Supports didactic workshops and brown bag seminars dedicated to technical skills and data orientation.
 Provides seed grant funding for pilot research and collaborative interdisciplinary and innovative research projects.

-George Lovell, Divisional Dean for Social Sciences, College of Arts & Sciences
+Andrea Woody, Divisional Dean for Social Sciences, College of Arts & Sciences

 Steve Majeski, Associate Dean for Research, College of Arts & Sciences

 College of Arts & Sciences: Department of Anthropology, Department of Communication, Department of Economics, Department of Geography, Department of Philosophy, Department of Psychology, Department of Sociology, Department of Statistics, Department of Psychiatry and Behavioral Sciences, Jackson School of International Studies

 College of Education

 College of Environment

 Daniel J. Evans School of Public Policy & Governance